-Get lost in the winding, narrow streets of Vieux Nice, visit Nice’s Cathedral, shop for local produce at the Cours Saleya food and flower market, or climb (or take the lift) up to the Colline du Château for panoramic views across the bay.
+Explore the narrow streets of Vieux Nice with an audioguide walking tour,* which takes in the Cours Saleya food and flower market, Saint Reparata Cathedral, the Colline du Château with its panoramic views across the bay and Lympia Port.
 Then end the day with a sunset walk past the palm trees along the seafront Promenade des Anglais.

 Where to stay in Nice: Palais Salaya* has a great location right in the pedestrianised heart of Nice’s Old Town.
 An 18th-century townhouse has been converted into 26 luxurious rooms, suites and apartments sleeping two to eight people, each with their own kitchens.
 It’s smartly decorated with white walls and bright, colourful artworks and textiles.